awsmine/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Review all the questions of each pillars in the Well Architected Tool (No specialized lens)

-- This is not related to the course, but i thought I should mention this.
+- This is not related to the course, but I thought I should mention this.
--

 - Some time back, in Sept 2022, I completed the training for Well Architected Tool and earned a [Well-Architected Proficient Badge]([https://www.credly.com/badges/268d14c8-a150-4b3c-8e23-1ac3823abae0/linked_in_profile](https://www.credly.com/badges/268d14c8-a150-4b3c-8e23-1ac3823abae0/linked_in)

 - Created a workload **week_0_project** to do this task in getting the report for my project using the **Logical CI/CD pipeline Diagram**